Ravi-D/Log-Collection-Simple-REST-API/README.md

 # REST API Log Collection 📄

 This Web API solution written in C# / .NET 6.0.7 allows a user to retrieve lines of data from a given log file in a directory.
-The results can be optionally filtered with keywords as well as restricted by a maximum number of lines requested.
+The results can be optionally filtered with keywords as well as restricted to a maximum number of lines requested.

 - The testing of this project was aided with local test files and hardcoded directories.
 - I didn't write a programmatic way for a user to edit this without digging into the source code, so a small console interface or utilizing unique appsettings.json files would save users some setup time.